christianharris-3/PyUI/README.md

     collide = pyui.polycollide(point,polygon)
     ```
 ### UI object functions
-The ui object has several utility functions for a range uses.
+The ui object has multiple utility functions for a range uses.
 #### printtree
 The function printtree is a debugging tool for outputting the object tree, or what objects are bound to each other.
 The only objects that are not bound to anything are menu objects and windowedmenu objects.
 The menu objects are automatically created and processed, no user input is required.
 The only input to the function is not needed, by default the function will print out the ID of every object, however an object ID or object itself can be input, only outputing the tree below that object.
 #### quit